sabify/tonel/README.md

                                        the first data packet to the server.
                                        Note: ensure this file's size does not exceed the MTU of the outgoing interface.
-                                       The content is always sent out in a single packet and will not be further segmented --tcp-connections <number>       Number of TCP connections per each client. [default: 1] --udp-connections <number>       Number of UDP connections per each client. [default: 1] --encryption <encryption>        Specify an encryption algorithm for using in TCP connections.
+                                       The content is always sent out in a single packet and will not be further segmented --tcp-connections <number>       The number of TCP connections per each client. [default: 1] --udp-connections <number>       The number of UDP connections per each client. [default: 1] --tun-queues <number>            The number of queues for TUN interface.
+Default is set to the number of CPU cores.
+      --encryption <encryption>        Specify an encryption algorithm for using in TCP connections.
                                        Server and client should use the same encryption.
                                        Currently XOR is only supported and the format should be 'xor:key'.